 Keeping compliant is a considerable responsibility for long-term and post-acute care facilities.
 Not only are state and federal regulations demanding and complex, but they’re also constantly changing.

 Staffing to Centers for Medicare & Medicaid Services (CMS) requirements requires administrators or the workforce management system continually modify staff schedules to support changing resident populations and their healthcare needs.
-They must also ensure staff with specific qualifications handle designated responsibilities.
+They must also ensure only staff with specific qualifications handle designated responsibilities.
 Sadly, most facilities fall short of CMS nurse scheduling requirements.

 In a July 2019 study, researchers from Harvard and Vanderbilt universities concluded 75% of nursing homes do not fully comply with the required level of nursing staff.

 Even when they get staffing nailed down to support all compliance requirements.
 Administrators must create and submit Payroll-Based Journal reports to meet compliance requirements.
 Lack of accurate, timely reporting also affects a facility’s Five-Star Rating.
 Which, in turn, their reputation, Medicare reimbursements and insurance costs — and, ultimately, the facility’s overall success.
 Understandably, without robust reporting abilities that enable you prove on compliance on demand, you risk non-compliance.